Remi-Coulom/joedb/doc/source/opening_files.rst

   };

 ``shared_write`` is dangerous, and requires synchronization.
-Users of the library should not directly open files with this mode, and instead use :doc:`transactions <concurrency>`.
-Other write modes will use file locking to prevent more than one process from writing to the same file simultaneously. ``write_lock`` is like ``write_existing_or_create_new``, but waits instead of failing if anybody else is already write-locking.
+Users of the library should not directly manipulate files with this mode, and instead use :doc:`transactions <concurrency>`.
+Other write modes will use file locking to prevent more than one process from writing to the same file simultaneously.
+``write_lock`` is like ``write_existing_or_create_new``, but waits instead of failing if anybody else is already write-locking.

 ``Generic_File_Database``
 -------------------------